- Guided Tours

 - Contact Us

-For our Best of the West Tour you can fly in and out of Kansai International Airport (Osaka) and visit the best that the western mainland has to offer over this 10 night independent trip.
-You will see everything from the modern bustling cities of Osaka and Hiroshima to the smaller more traditional towns of Kurashiki and Tsuwano in rural Japan.
+For our Best of the West Tour you can fly in and out of Kansai International Airport (Osaka) and visit the best that western Honshu has to offer over this 10 night independent trip.
+You will see everything from the modern bustling cities of Osaka and Hiroshima to the smaller, more traditional towns of Kurashiki and Tsuwano in rural Japan.
 No trip to Japan would be complete without visiting Kyoto, where you will start your adventure.

 It’s quite straight forward to travel independently in Japan as so much of the signage is in English.
 Our independent itineraries are available for any departure date (with a few exclusions which coincide with Japanese National Holidays and some weekends).
 We’ll do all the work for you and provide you with an information pack to make your trip run as smoothly as possible.
 You can also add guided tours as indicated and if you do want your own personal guide we can arrange this too.